JonathanHidalgoN/RealTimeTransactionMonitoring/docs/DEPLOYMENT.md

 The frontend is a Blazor WebAssembly application that runs entirely in the browser.
 It needs to be:
 1. Built as static files (HTML, CSS, JS, WebAssembly)
-2. Configured with the API URL and API Key
+2. Configured with the API URL
 3. Deployed to Azure Static Web Apps

+**Note**: The application uses JWT authentication.
+Users will need to login with credentials when accessing the dashboard.

 ### Prerequisites